 The time had arrived when we had to leave the Masaai, but it was an experience that will live long in the memory and certainly my favourite activity while visiting Kenya.
 Next up, we were to spend some time at Diani Beach, but for now, I was too enraptured with meeting the Masaai to really think of anything else.
 Don’t miss the opportunity to visit the tribe should you ever find yourself in Kenya – but as always, please ensure you do it ethically and with a legitimate guide!

 And although I have had to turn down a very romantic and respectful offer of marriage from a gentleman tribesman, it’s nice to know that a girl has options, right?!
-Maybe our paths will cross once more if ever I am travelling in this wonderful country again!
+Maybe our paths will cross once more if ever I am traveling in this wonderful country again!

 Have you ever visited an African tribe?
 Let us know your experiences!